texas-robocamp/texas-robocamp.github.io/tutorials/arduino.md

 permalink: arduino.html
 ---

 {% include note.html content="There is reading material for you to enjoy while you wait for the tutorial to begin.
-The group section will start at the next synchronization marker." %}
+The group section will start at the next synchronization marker.
+Don't worry about reading all of this material, and please proceed to the yellow synchronization marker on this page when it is time." %}

 ## Microcontrollers